Nobody ever tells you about the multitude of milestones in a writer’s journey.

 Within a single minute, he replied, “I’m in!”

 We spent the next few months deciding on the type of trip, opting for an RV road trip from Hamilton to BC.
 Maybe a month.
 All five kids and Nana were on board.
 Ben and I shopped for an RV, being forced to buy one so he, at age 20, could drive it with insurance, and the trip was begun.

 We drove and explored and laughed and cried and fought and learned and made up and connected over the month-long confinement in a 240 square foot tin can.
 13,000km.
 Without actually succeeding in killing each other.
 (Though there were moments…)

-We made it to Watson Lake, Yukon, south to Vancouver, north to Jasper, south to Banff, and west back home.
+We made it to Watson Lake, Yukon, south to Vancouver, north to Jasper, south to Banff, and east back home.
 With memories to ignite the light in our new family of six.